Jason Aldean Has Earned His First No. 1 Entry On The ’Hot 100’ Chart

 — Steph ⁷ | FESTA ¹⁰ (@30InSeattle) July 31, 2023

-After the song was initially released in May, many listeners considered the lyrics racially insensitive, including musicians Jason Isbell and Sheryl Crow.
+The song was initially released in May, and after the video’s release in July, the song gained renewed attention and many listeners considered the lyrics racially insensitive, including musicians Jason Isbell and Sheryl Crow.
 Others took it as far as to call it a pro-lynching anthem.
 In a statement, Aldean denied that was the intent behind the record.

-“[Try That In A Small Town], for me, refers to the feeling of a community that I had growing up, where we took care of our neighbors, regardless of differences of background or belief.
-Because they were our neighbors, and that was above any differences,” wrote Aldean.
+“[‘Try That In A Small Town’], for me, refers to the feeling of a community that I had growing up, where we took care of our neighbors, regardless of differences of background or belief.
+Because they were our neighbors, and that was above any differences,” Aldean wrote.
 “My political views have never been something I’ve hidden from, and I know that a lot of us in this Country don’t agree on how we get back to a sense of normalcy where we go at least a day without a headline that keeps us up at night.
 But the desire for it to that’s what this song is about.”

-Aldean’s chart placement marks the first time three country songs occupy the spots, as Morgan Wallen’s “Last Night” retains the No. 2 slot and Luke Combs’ cover of Tracy Chapman’s “Fast Cover” holds the No. 3 spot.
+Aldean’s chart placement marks the first time three country songs occupy the spots of the Hot 100, as Morgan Wallen’s “Last Night” retains the No. 2 slot and Luke Combs’ cover of Tracy Chapman’s “Fast Car” is at No. 3.

 Country songs occupy the top 3 spots on the Hot 100 for the first time ever: